-TITLE: INTEGRAL TRANSFORMS.
-(To be offered in V Semester) CLASS DURATION - 02 HOURS PER WEEK32 Hours Marks-Theory - 30 + Internal Assessment 20= 50
+TITLE: INTEGRAL TRANSFORMS (DSE) (To be offered in V Semester) CLASS DURATION - 02 HOURS PER WEEK32 Hours Marks-Theory - 30 + Internal Assessment 20= 50

 OBJECTIVE: To learn the theoretical approach of the subject.

-OUTCOME: Students will be able to apply the theoretical knowledge in practical skill.
+OUTCOME: Students will be able to apply theoretical knowledge in practical skill.

 Unit 1 Laplace transforms.

-1.1 Definition of - Integral Transform
+- 1.1 Definition of Integral Transform

-1.2 Laplace Transform Linearity, Property, Piecewise continuous Functions,
+- 1.2 Laplace Transform Linearity, Property, Piecewise continuous Functions,

-1.3 Existence of Laplace Transform,
+- 1.3 Existence of Laplace Transform,

-1.4 Functions of Exponential order, and of Class A. 20 hrs

-1.5 Analysis of Laplace transforms

-1.6 Laplace Transform of Integrals,

-1.7 Multiplication by t, Multiplication by tn

-1.8 Division by t.
-Laplace transform of Bessel Function
+- 1.4 Functions of Exponential order, and Class A. - 1.5 Analysis of Laplace transforms - 1.6 Laplace Transform of Integrals, - 1.7 Multiplication by t, Multiplication by tn - 1.8 Division by t.
+Laplace transform of Bessel Function - 1.9 Laplace Transform of Error Function - 1.10 Laplace Transform of Sine and cosine integrals

-1.9 Laplace Transform of Error Function 1.10 Laplace Transform of Sine and cosine integrals Unit 2 Fourier transforms 2.1 The Fourier integral -different forms of Fourier integrals-problems 2.2 Complex Fourier problems-inverse transforms 12 hrs 2.3 Self reciprocal-basic properties of Fourier transforms 2.4 Linear change of scale, shifting 2.5 Modulation -transforms of derivatives and the derivative of the transform problems there on Fourier sine and cosine transforms.
-2.6
+Unit 2 Fourier transforms

+- 2.1 The Fourier integral -different forms of Fourier integrals-problems - 2.2 Complex Fourier problems-inverse transforms - 2.3 Self reciprocal-basic properties of Fourier transforms - 2.4 Linear change of scale, shifting - 2.5 Modulation -transforms of derivatives and the derivative of the transform problems there on - 2.6 Fourier sine and cosine transforms.